 - Find the freebies in town.
 Local museums have free nights and outdoor spaces in large cities have movie nights and other events that are free to the public.
 Check their websites.

 Mother Moo is a homemade ice cream shop that is a short 10-minute drive from me.
 Their 1,000+ Yelp fans and I agree that they really know how to make ice cream!!
-A couple scoops of their corn flakes ice cream makes the kid in me feel comforted and happy.
+Two scoops of their corn flakes ice cream makes the kid in me feel comforted and happy.
 The adult-me loves going to the Design district to browse fancy-schmancy interior design stores.
-I also have a thing for international fashion magazine, especially French and Italian ones.
+I also have a thing for international fashion magazines, especially French and Italian ones.
 No, I can’t speak either language, but that’s part of the appeal.
 Roots 1 by Pressed Juicery is my favorite pressed juice blend at the moment.
-With lots of crushed ice added and a sprig of mint, I put together a healthy drink that fills me with joy and plenty of nutritious goodness.
+With lots of crushed ice added and a sprig of mint, this healthy drink fills me with joy and plenty of nutritious goodness.
 A session at Just Float is like therapy and giving myself a manicure makes me feel “treated.”

 The architect Frank Lloyd Wright said I believe in God, only I spell it Nature.
 Whether or not you consider yourself spiritual, there’s a part of you that feels a deep connection to something bigger than yourself.
-Wherever you feel that sense of awe, and whatever helps you disengage from the material world, you want to regularly connect with it.
 Nurturing that part of you helps you experience a profound type of love and connection to others.
 It can make you feel happier and less judgmental.

 So, yes, having a significant other is important and should be on your to-do list if you want one.
 But why wait around for someone to give you love when there are so many ways to add it to your life now.